Open-EO/openeo-udf-python-to-r/README.md

 #### per chunk

 This variant is usually slower, but might be required for certain use cases.
-It is executed multiple times on the smallest chunk possible for the dimension given, e.g. a single time series.
+It is executed multiple times on the smallest chunk possible for the dimension given, e.g., a single time series.

 The UDF function must be named `udf_chunked` and receives two parameters: